preethbera/AI-Powered-Personal-Farming-Assistant/README.md

 The backend synthesizes all these inputs into **step-by-step, actionable guidance** — prioritizing preventive and non-chemical interventions first, followed by precise input details (dose, timing, and precautions).
 When system confidence is low or conflicting outputs are detected, the **agentic AI system** revalidates with alternate tools or defaults to **conservative advice**, optionally prompting the user for additional data (e.g., clearer crop image or updated soil parameters) before finalizing the recommendation.

+---

 ### 5. Reminders & Alerts

-AgriNOVA’s **notification and alert system** integrates multiple data sources to keep farmers informed and proactive.
+The **notification and alert system** integrates multiple data sources to keep farmers informed and proactive.
 Timely alerts are generated based on the farmer’s **profile, activity history, and weather forecasts**, using real-time feeds from **Disaster Management APIs** for extreme weather, flood, or drought warnings.

 Routine reminders for operations such as irrigation, fertilizer application, and pest inspection are delivered through the **AI Insights module**, which analyzes recent activity logs and forecast data to recommend optimal timing.